Hurricane Research Division

 How Much Energy is Released from a Hurricane?

 The energy released from a hurricane can be explained in two ways: the total amount of energy released by the condensation of water droplets (latent heat), or the amount of kinetic energy generated to maintain the strong, swirling winds of a hurricane.
 The vast majority of the latent heat released is used to drive the convection of a storm, but the total energy released from condensation is 200 times the world-wide electrical generating capacity, or 6.0 x 1014 watts per day.
 If you measure the total kinetic energy instead, it comes out to about 1.5 x 1012 watts per day, or ½ of the world-wide electrical generating capacity.
-It would seem that although wind energy seems the most obvious energetic process, it is actually the latent release of heat that feeds a hurricane’s momentum.
+While the latent release of heat feeds a hurricane’s momentum, only a small fraction goes into wind energy.
+Much more is fed back into the ocean surface as wave energy.

 What Causes Tropical Cyclones?

-In addition to hurricane-favorable conditions such as temperature and humidity, many repeating atmospheric phenomenon contribute to causing and intensifying tropical cyclones.
-For example, African Easterly Waves are winds in the lower troposphere (ocean surface to 3 miles above) that travel from Africa at speeds of about 3mph westward as a result of the African Easterly Jet.
-These winds are seen from April until November.
-About 85% of intense hurricanes and about 60% of smaller storms have their origin in African Easterly waves.
+These factors vary with the seasons.
+In the Atlantic, it is usually in mid-August to mid-October when the subtropical ridge moves northward enough to allow the deep tropical flow to push disturbances off Africa over the warm seas.
+These African Easterly Waves are pressure fluctuations in the lower troposphere (ocean surface to 3 miles above) that travel from Africa at speeds of about 3mph westward as a result of the African Easterly Jet.
+About 85% of intense hurricanes and about 60% of smaller storms have their origin in these African Easterly Waves.
+The rest of them form from old frontal zones over warm water or from subtropical disturbances from the mid-latitudes.

 Why are Tropical Cyclones Always Worse on the Right Side?